 Listing note: aside from the clearly labeled sponsored partner, providers above are included because they are real, established Missouri or regional organizations.
 Inclusion is not an endorsement, and this is not a complete list of care in the state.

-If you are near St. Louis or St. Charles County and you have already tried therapy and one or more antidepressants without lasting relief, it is worth asking about advanced options.
-Brain Recovery Centers is a doctor-supervised clinic offering FDA-approved esketamine (Spravato) and TMS for treatment-resistant depression and PTSD, and they accept most insurance including MO HealthNet.
+If you are in St. Charles County or St. Louis County and you have already tried therapy and one or more antidepressants without lasting relief, it is worth asking about advanced options.
+Brain Recovery Centers is a doctor-supervised clinic in St. Peters that serves both counties, in person and via telemedicine, offering FDA-approved esketamine (Spravato) and TMS for treatment-resistant depression and PTSD, and they accept most insurance including MO HealthNet.